-There has been regular informal assessment of the individual contributions of each of the members of the team to ensure that, their contribution is relevant and effective, that they are committed and where relevant, they have maintained their independence
+There has been regular informal assessment of the individual contributions of each of the members of the team to ensure that their contribution is relevant and effective, that they are committed and, where relevant, they have maintained their independence.

 Over the next 12 months, once the new Non-Executives are fully embedded in the business, we intend to review the performance of the team as a unit.

 Succession planning is regarded by the Board as vitally important in maintaining the continued success of the business.
-Through regular reviews and management discussions, the Company’s future senior staff are identified and plans are made for their job growth and career progression.
+Through regular reviews and management discussions, the Group’s future senior staff are identified and plans are made for their job growth and career progression.

 Promote a corporate culture that is based on ethical values and behaviours.

-The Board is committed to promoting a strong ethical and values driven culture throughout the organisation.
+The Board is committed to promoting a strong ethical and values-driven culture throughout the organisation.
 We have developed and constantly communicate a set of values that we consider important to our success.

 Our culture is founded on a set of values that guides how we work with each other and our clients.
 These values are intrinsic to who we are, how we differentiate ourselves and form the basis of our service offerings and project methodologies.

-Feedback from stakeholders in the business, as described in further detail in relation to Principle 3, allows the Board to monitor the Company’s corporate culture, as well as the ethical values and behaviours within the business.
+Feedback from stakeholders in the business, as described in further detail in relation to Principle 3, allows the Board to monitor the Group’s corporate culture, as well as the ethical values and behaviours within the business.

 Maintain governance structures and processes that are fit for purpose and support good decision making by the Board.